Brining your turkey: Wet or dry?

 Why We Prefer A Dry Brine

 Not only can you infuse your turkey with more flavor with a dry brine, but it requires no specialized equipment (you can dry brine in the roasting pan), it takes up less space in the fridge, and is generally less messy.
-All a dry brine really requires is salt and time, it's that easy and simple, and it doesn't involve icky meat juice-water either.
+All a dry brine really requires is salt and time, it's that easy and simple.